Who should take this course?

 Note that qualifying certifications from other diver training organization may apply – ask your PADI Instructor.

 What will you learn?

-You may be able to get college credit or the Assistant Instructor course and Instructor Development Course.
+You may be able to get college credit for the Divemaster course – ask your instructor.

 How can you start learning now?